Satellites and blogs: BlackRock to raise game in China stock picking | 4-Traders

 Some Chinese hedge fund managers questioned the likely effectiveness of such a strategy.

-"Weather it's People's Daily articles, or satellite images, or social media postings, I don't think the data is big enough to generate profitable trading," said Huang Can, a Shenzhen-based hedge fund manager who uses machine learning in high-frequency trading.
+"Whether it's People's Daily articles, or satellite images, or social media postings, I don't think the data is big enough to generate profitable trading," said Huang Can, a Shenzhen-based hedge fund manager who uses machine learning in high-frequency trading.

 Xu Xiaoqing, managing director of Shanghai-based hedge fund house Preston Asset Management Co, said foreign investors needed to adapt to succeed.